kalliope-project/kalliope/Docs/settings.md

 When Kalliope detects your trigger/hotword/magic word, it lets you know that it's operational and now waiting for order.
 It's done by answering randomly one of the sentences provided in the variable random_wake_up_answers.

-This variable must contain a list of strings as shownbellow
+This variable must contain a list of strings as shown bellow
 ```
 random_wake_up_answers:
   - "You sentence"